tonnycse/TAU---01-Introduction-to-Playwright-/README.md

 The project demonstrates basic Playwright concepts, including:

-- Setting up Playwright for UI testing.
+- Setting up Playwright
-- Writing and executing tests.
-- Handling elements, assertions, and browser contexts.
+- Writing code for simple test on (https://playwright.dev/) page
+- Learned about before all, before each, after all, after each and test.describe
+- Learned about Page Object Model

 **Prerequisites**